 So what is powdered allulose/allulose powder?
-Allulose powder is relatively rare in the whole nature.
+Allulose powder produced by allulose suppliers is relatively rare in the whole nature.
 Metabolized will be hard for people after the meal.
-It will not increase your energy in body and without any corrosion.
+It will not increase your energy in the body and without any corrosion.
 It can be well-processed.
 As a new functional sweetener, the healthy low calorie sweetener can absolutely replace the traditional sweetener in continuous food development.

 White crystal powder or white powder